 - Non-acceptance of application for loans without furnishing valid reasons to the applicant

 It is possible to file a complaint with the Banking Ombudsman simply by writing on a plain paper.
 One can also file it online by sending an email to the Banking Ombudsman.
 Banking Ombudsman can order the Bank to compensate the actual money loss OR Rs.10 lakh (whichever is lower).
 In case of Credit card related cases, the Ombudsman can order the bank to pay additional fines (upto Rs.1 lakh) for the mental harassment caused to the customer.

 The Banking Ombudsman does not charge any fee for filing and resolving customers’ complaints.

-If a person is not satisfied with the decision passed by the Banking Ombudsman, he/she can approach the appellate authority against the Banking Ombudsmen’s decision.
+If a person is not satisfied with the decision passed by the Banking Ombudsman, he/she can approach the appellate authority against the Banking Ombudsmen’s decision within 30 days of the verdict.
 Appellate Authority is vested with a Deputy Governor of the RBI.

 Ombudsman Scheme for Non-Banking Financial Companies, 2018

 The RBI introduced an NBFC Ombudsman scheme to redress complaints with regard to NBFCs in 2018.
 The NBFC Ombudsman is a senior official appointed by the RBI to redress customer complaints against NBFCs for deficiency in certain services covered under the grounds of complaint specified under Clause 8 of the Scheme.
 Four NBFC Ombudsman have been appointed with their offices located at Chennai, Kolkata, New Delhi and Mumbai.

 A Cash Recycler is a machine that handles a couple of simple, but important tasks—accepting and dispensing cash.
 Cash recycling enables an ATM to accept, validate, sort and store banknotes quickly and reliably.
 These banknotes can then be made available to customers who wish to take out cash.